kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise3.rst

 Note that you can also see very clearly the contrast between grey and white matter, and veins and tissue now.
 Other structures as the globus pallidus, red nuclei and substantia nigra are visible... but not quite normal.

 7. Compare the location of the edges with what you can see in the mean magnitude image.
-This can be computed on the terminal using:
+This can be computed on the terminal using (assuming you are still in the data directory, if not then go back to the data directory *~/qsm_tutorial/data/*):

   ``fslmaths mag.nii.gz -Tmean mag_mean.nii.gz``